fabiomattei/uddocs/_baseresources/filters.md

 ## Basic idea

-A filter is a structure that allows the developer to filter and modify an output of a database query, or of a get parameter or of a value o any type in order to to some change before to show it to the user.
+A filter is a structure that allows the developer to filter and modify an output of a database query, or of a get parameter or of a value of any type in order to to some change before to show it to the user.
 This basically means that for each filter we call for a specific value, a function is called and appied to the value itself.
 The value returned by the filter will be used in the process later on.

 Let's say that I have a table and I need to write a list of purchases having product name, quantity, price in euro and date and I want to show the euro simbol close to the price.
 All this information comes from a mysql table and I need to work a litle with it before to show it to the user.
 The date has to change from MySql format YYYY-MM-DD to human format d/m/Y and, as I am based in Europe, in the price filed we need exchange the dot for the comma.